moodiseo/vanilla-javascript/README.md

-# Vanilla JavaScript 2023.11 Update.
+# Vanilla JavaScript 2024.01 Recap.

 JavaScript is so much fun..